-Often an Ombuds role is designed to be more about identifying opportunities for improved practices - to avoid future problems - than changing past situations.
-But some executive-style Ombuds also facilitate a decision-maker's re-examination of a past situation or an apology, explanation, customer service goodwill 'gesture' or (as in the case of a Bank Ombudsman) the awarding of compensation.
+Often an ombuds role is designed to be more about identifying opportunities for improved practices - to avoid future problems - than changing past situations.
+But some executive-style ombuds also facilitate a decision-maker's re-examination of a past situation or an apology, explanation, customer service goodwill 'gesture' or (as in the case of a Bank Ombudsman) the awarding of compensation.

 At one level, ICANN's environment is no different to any other ombuds environment.
-People want a visible, accessible, independent Ombuds with standing, with a clear role, who has fair processes and one who can 'fix' things.
+People want a visible, accessible, independent ombuds with standing, with a clear role, who has fair processes and one who can make a difference - 'fix things'.

 It is this last dimension that has the greatest impact over time in our experience on the perceived effectiveness of an Ombuds.
 As one of our respondents put it "... otherwise, what is the point?"
-If an Ombudsman cannot fix things, then they will lose standing, will be seen to be professional apologists whose sole role is to placate complainants.
+If an Ombuds cannot fix things, then they will lose standing, will be seen to be professional apologists whose sole role is to placate complainants.
 People will stop using them.
 People will say bad things about them.
 Good people will not want to do the job.

-For members of this community, part of the challenge is to recognise that there are a number of limitations to what an Ombuds can reasonably be expected to be able to 'fix' in the ICANN environment.
+For members of this community, part of the challenge is to recognise that there are a number of limitations to what an ICANN Ombuds can reasonably be expected to be able to 'fix' in the ICANN environment.

-We do not think that it would be appropriate for the Ombudsman to be making replacement technical decisions themselves - even if they could identify some unfairness.
+We do not think that it would be appropriate for the Ombuds to be making replacement technical decisions themselves - even if they could identify some unfairness.
 The credibility of technical decisions relies heavily on the credentials of those making them.
 The Ombuds may sensibly be able to require a technical body to revisit the decision or the policy or process.

 Equally, we do not think that compensation powers are generally appropriate in the ICANN complaints landscape.
-We think that loss would be very difficult to establish and measure.
+We think that loss would generally be very difficult to establish and measure.
 There are already established processes for some matters that can be utilised as an alternative to court proceedings.
-We are also aware that some disputes involving commercial players could involve very large sums of money - inappropriate for a single decision-maker.
+We are also aware that some disputes involving commercial players could involve very large sums of money - inappropriate for a single unelected decision-maker.

-We also think that some of the disputes between groups or individuals, while lending themselves to alternative dispute resolution, are unlikely to be satisfactorily resolved by an ombuds "finding" for one party or the other.
+We also think that some of the disputes between groups or individuals, while lending themselves to alternative dispute resolution, are unlikely to be satisfactorily resolved by the Ombuds "finding" for one party or the other.

-We can see greater value possible from the Ombuds Office contributing more to systemic improvement based on their learnings from individual matters.
+We can see greater value possible from the Ombuds Office contributing more to systemic improvement based on their learnings from complaints that are brought to them.